Mental Health Awareness Week 2023

 Many workers will suffer through these symptoms, trying their best.
 But work-life can be vastly improved with a few small changes.
 Flexible working, extra breaks and occasional homeworking can make a big difference.

 Research shows that despite advancements, women are still underrepresented in senior roles at work than men.
 Progressing and achieving goals is essential to maintaining good mental health.
-Improve equality in your workplace and lay out a path to progression for all workers—women and men.
+Improve equality in your workforce and lay out a path to progression for all workers—women and men.

 Having these goals in place helps women achieve satisfaction in their roles and promote better mental health.